Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep

-This section outlines a series of forward-looking visions for how generative AI, particularly in the form of foundation models, multimodal transformers, diffusion models, and LLM-based agents, can be harnessed to reshape wildfire prediction and management across scales and settings (as illustrated in Figure \ref{fig:genAI_vision}).
+\rev{This section outlines a series of forward-looking research directions for how the existing generative AI-powered fire spread prediction applications can be further extended with more resaerch and development efforts to reshape wildfire prediction and management across scales and settings (as illustrated in Figure \ref{fig:genAI_vision}).}